 To make these fish comfortable, their tank should also be heavily planted.
 A heavily planted tank with open areas for swimming mimics their natural habitat, and will help them to feel at ease in the tank Some of the best plants to use are Amazon swords, hygrophila polysperma, water sprite and Java ferns.

 In the wild, moonlight gouramis eat insects, invertebrates, algae and small amounts of plant matter.
 This diet should be recreated as closely as possible in the home aquarium, and this can be accomplished through regular feedings of a high quality flake food and live foods.
-One of the best foods that you can provide for them is New Life Spectrum Small Fish, which is hungrily devoured by moonlight gouramis.
+One of the best foods that you can provide for them is Hikari Micro Wafers, which is hungrily devoured by moonlight gouramis.

 When it comes to live foods, their favorites are mosquito larvae (illegal to culture to in some areas), bloodworms, blackworms, daphnia, adult brine shrimp and wingless fruit flies.
 If you don’t have access to live food, then you can provide them with frozen food, and they will happily accept frozen bloodworms, blackworms, daphnia and brine shrimp.